-Open to applications from small-sized, non-governmental organisations that are registered as a not-for-profit organisation in the UK.
+Community Partnership grants are open to applications from small, non-governmental organisations that are registered as a not-for-profit organisation in the UK.

 To be considered as registered in the UK, your organisation must:

-- have its own legal identity in the UK, and be registered with Companies House and/or Charity Commission;
+- have its own legal identity in the UK, and be registered with Companies House and/or The Charity Commission

 - be able to demonstrate significant autonomy.
 If your organisation is part of a larger international family, we will expect you to demonstrate autonomy; your organisation must have its own UK specific constitution and an independent board of trustees, i.e. the board must be locally appointed and be free and able to make independent decisions on strategic and operational issues.